Best Tips, Tricks & Secrets to Cutting Faux Leather with a Cricut

 If you are going to attempt cutting a very intricate design, I recommend using Cricut brand faux leather, available on Amazon here, and most craft stores that sell Cricut products.
 It is thinner than most faux leathers, but in my experience it cuts intricate cuts better than any other faux leather.

 Are there lots of other fun, printed faux leathers out there to try?
 Yes!
 And you can try them all, but I recommend starting with Cricut brand faux leather first.
 That way you can work out the kinks of cutting faux leather with a Cricut before moving on to different faux leathers.

 To solve the problem of Cricut brand faux leather being a little thin, you can make your earring multi-layer, or you can back the earring with another layer of Cricut brand faux leather to make the earring thicker.
-I plan to write a post next about what to put on the back of faux leather earrings, and when I do, I'll link to it here.
+To see four different ways to put a backing on Faux Leather Earrings, check out this YouTube video:

 If you fall in love with a thicker faux leather that has a soft felt like backing, remember it will cut better when you use a less complex design or a simpler shape.
 Hobby Lobby faux leather ribbon is also known to be trickier to cut so I like to use simpler shapes to cut with that material, too.

 So be smart about matching your material to your design for optimal cuts.

 Another option is to choose a layered design that has a simple faux leather shape and features a more intricate design on top cut from heat transfer vinyl, foil, or glitter iron on.
 An example is my design here: